cyralinc/terraform-provider-cyral/docs/guides/setup_cp_and_deploy_sidecar.md

 page_title: "Create an AWS EC2 sidecar to protect PostgreSQL and MySQL databases"
 ---

-Use the following guide to create the minimum required configuration in both Cyral Control Plane and your AWS account to deploy a Cyral Sidecar to AWS EC2 in front of two database instances: MySQL and PostgreSQL.
+Use this guide to create the minimum required configuration in both Cyral Control Plane and your AWS account to deploy a Cyral Sidecar to AWS EC2 in front of two database instances: MySQL and PostgreSQL.